mishelashala/zettelkasten/reference/Databases.md

 #### Implementation Model's Concerns

 "[...] implementation models are concerned with the physical nature of the data and with how the data will be represented in the database."

 Captain, Fidel A., Six-Step Relation Database Design, p94

+#### Relation-Model Diagrams

+"[...] the R-M diagram is an implementation model and represents the developer's view of the data and the physical structure of the database."

+Captain, Fidel A., Six-Step Relation Database Design, p94

+### E-R Diagrams vs R-M diagrams

+"The E-R diagram is a conceptual model and the R-M diagram is an implementation model."

+Captain, Fidel A., Six-Step Relation Database Design, p94